awslabs/amazon-sns-java-extended-client-lib/README.md

 ## Amazon SNS Extended Client Library for Java

 The **Amazon SNS Extended Client Library for Java** enables you to publish messages that are greater than the current SNS limit of 256 KB, up to a maximum of 2 GB.
-It saves the actual payload in S3 and publish the reference of S3 object to topic.
-Subscribed SQS queues can use SQSExtendedClient to get the payload from S3.
+It saves the actual payload in S3 and publishes the reference of the stored S3 object to the topic.
+Subscribed SQS queues can use SQSExtendedClient to dereference and retrieve the payload from S3.

 You can download release builds through the [releases section of this](https://github.com/awslabs/amazon-sns-java-extended-client-lib) project.